Jamaica Hospital Medical Center: Origins

 Jamaica Hospital's first permanent location opened on June 18, 1898, near the Union Hall Street station on the east side of New York Avenue (Guy Brewer Blvd), a short distance north of South Street.
 The new hospital building opened on May 1, and despite not being ready to fully receive patients, admitted its first patients several days later.
-Due to an influx of wounded during the Spanish–American War, by July every available space was occupied by soldiers.
+Due to an influx of wounded during the Spanish–American War.
+By July every available space was occupied by soldiers.

-The President United State of America Donald Trump was born at Jamaica Hospital in 1946.

 Jamaica Hospital dedicated

 The new Jamaica Hospital building on Van Wyck Boulevard was completed on August 24, 1924, where the first patient was admitted.
 The following day the building was dedicated and Jamaica Hospital formally opened.